 The Default Rule: Shared Ownership

-Arizona is a community property state, and this statute establishes the foundation.
-Any property acquired by either spouse during the marriage belongs to both of them equally.
-It does not matter whose name is on the account, who earned the income, or who made the purchase.
-If it was acquired during the marriage, it is community property.
+Arizona is a community property state.
+This statute sets the foundation.
+Any property that either spouse gets during the marriage belongs to both of them equally.

 All property acquired by either husband or wife during the marriage is the community property of the husband and wife except for property that is: 1.
 Acquired by gift, devise or descent.
 2. Acquired after service of a petition for dissolution of marriage, legal separation or annulment if the petition results in a decree of dissolution of marriage, legal separation or annulment.